urjamehta21/phonepe-data-analysis/README.md

-# This project is an exploratory data analysis (EDA) on the PhonePe Pulse dataset.
+# This project is an exploratory data analysis (EDA) on the PhonePe transaction dataset.
 It visualizes transaction trends, state-wise comparisons, and user behavior across India using Python and data visualization tools.

 ## Objectives
 To analyze the growth of PhonePe transactions over the years